-Respect for difference and equity is a foundational value in the Department of Communication.
-We embrace the power of difference as we strive to create classrooms, scholarship, mentoring relationships, and working environments that push past a surface commitment to diversity to foster a true sense of belonging in our Departmental community.
+Respect for difference and the promotion of equity and inclusion are foundational values in the Department of Communication.
+We embrace the power of difference as we strive to create classrooms, scholarship, mentoring relationships, and working environments that push past a surface commitment to diversity to foster a true sense of belonging in our departmental community.
 The Department of Communication also seeks to prepare scholars and professionals to bring such values into future educational and career spaces.
 To do so, we strive to promote equity by eliminating barriers and obstacles produced by individual and institutional discrimination.

-Diversity- and equity-related challenges faced by communication scholarship and professional fields include inequitable representation in research and inequitable representation of diverse identities in course content.
+Diversity, equity, and inclusion-related challenges faced by Communication scholars and professional fields include inequitable representation in research and of diverse identities in course content.
 The number of faculty and students from underrepresented groups provides us with another challenge.
 Other issues include critiques of uninterrogated representation of difference in media and limited workforce diversity in related professions.

 The Department of Communication seeks to address these challenges and strives to demonstrate institutional commitment to difference and equity by: